JSFoundation/js.foundation/_conduct/030-reporting.md

 fa-icon: envelope-o
 ---

-If you believe someone is violating the code of conduct we ask that you report it to the jQuery Foundation by emailing [conduct@jquery.org][]. **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
+If you believe someone is violating the code of conduct we ask that you report it to the JS Foundation by emailing [conduct@js.foundation][]. **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 **If you believe anyone is in physical danger, please notify appropriate law enforcement first.** If you are unsure what law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.